Treatment of seizures and epilepsy in the elderly patient

 - Durham VA Medical Centers

 A discussion of seizures and epilepsy specific to the elderly patient is important for many reasons.
 A high proportion (25 percent) of new seizures occur in persons over the age of 65 years, and nearly 25 percent of all people with epilepsy are elderly [1,2].
 The causes and clinical manifestations of seizures and epilepsy differ in this age group and affect the diagnostic approach.
 Treatment issues are complicated in elderly patients.
 Finally, there are significant implications of a seizure diagnosis in the older person already vulnerable to loss of independence, driving restrictions, impaired self-confidence, and risk of falls, which result in physical injury and other sequelae.

 Acute symptomatic seizures are provoked events that are not expected to recur in the absence of a particular trigger (eg, hypoglycemia, alcohol withdrawal).
 Epilepsy is a condition in which recurrent unprovoked seizures are expected in the absence of treatment.

 This topic will cover aspects of the management of seizures and epilepsy that are specific to elderly individuals.
 A more general discussion of the treatment of seizures and epilepsy is presented elsewhere.
 The etiology, clinical presentation and diagnosis of seizures and epilepsy in the elderly patient is also discussed separately.
 (See "Initial treatment of epilepsy in adults" and "Overview of the management of epilepsy in adults" and "Seizures and epilepsy in the elderly patient: Etiology, clinical presentation, and diagnosis".)

 In general, patients with acute symptomatic seizures due to obvious metabolic derangements, medication, or medication withdrawal will not require seizure treatment.
 Patients with acute seizures caused by an acute intracranial event (stroke, head trauma) are often treated for a limited time (a few weeks to a few months).
-If seizures do not recur, withdrawal of antiepileptic drugs (AEDs) should be considered depending on the patient's other risk factors and comorbidity.
+If seizures do not recur, withdrawal of antiseizure drugs should be considered depending on the patient's other risk factors and comorbidity.
 (See "Overview of the management of epilepsy in adults", section on 'Post-stroke seizures'.)